webrecorder/browsertrix/frontend/docs/docs/develop/docs.md

 In the project `frontend/docs` run `mkdocs serve` to run a local version of the documentation site.

-The docs hosted on [docs.browsertrix.com](https://docs.browsertrix.com) are created from the main branch of [https://github.com/webrecorder/browsertrix](https://github.com/webrecorder/browsertrix)
+The docs hosted on [docs.browsertrix.com](https://docs.browsertrix.com) may be different from what is currently in the main branch of [github.com/webrecorder/browsertrix](https://github.com/webrecorder/browsertrix).
+They are updated by running the [publish docs GitHub workflow](https://github.com/webrecorder/browsertrix/actions/workflows/docs-publish.yaml), typically alongside a release.

 ## Adding New Pages